Know Thy Client: 9 Un-Green Strategies for Delivering Better Buildings

 Executing successfully on a limited range of issues can provide a green light for broader issues, says Brockman.
 “If the client actually sees the predicted outcomes become actual outcomes, your credibility goes up, and the odds of them being a repeat client go up.
 And the next time around, we’ve had repeat clients feel more comfortable letting us explore a broader range of options.”

 Receive continuing education credit for reading this article.
-The American Institute of Architects (AIA) has approved this course for 1 HSW Learning Unit.
 The Green Building Certification Institute (GBCI) has approved this course for 1 CE hour towards the LEED Credential Maintenance Program.
 The International Living Future Institute (ILFI) has approved this course for 1 LFA hour.

 Upon completing this course, participants will be able to: